SuperDisk/hUGETracker/README.md

 This is the repository for hUGETracker, the music editing suite for the Gameboy.

-If you just want to download hUGETracker, check out [my homepage](https://nickfa.ro/index.php/hUGETracker) or the [releases section!](https://github.com/SuperDisk/hUGEDriver/releases)
+If you just want to download hUGETracker, check out [the homepage](https://nickfa.ro/index.php/hUGETracker) or the [releases section!](https://github.com/SuperDisk/hUGETracker/releases)

 If you're looking for the music driver you can include in your homebrew game, check out [hUGEDriver!](https://github.com/SuperDisk/hUGEDriver)